-More traditional museums include the Museu Garrotxa, in Olot, which has a nice exhibit (some pieces are permanent, others temporary) of local history and art pieces of the School of Olot; and the Volcano Museum, which is located in a 19th century villa in the Parc Nou Botanical Gardens of Olot, and explains a great deal about the formation and activity of volcanoes, with a strong focus of those of La Garrotxa.
+More traditional museums include the Museu Garrotxa, in Olot, which has a nice exhibit with pieces of the School of Olot; and the Volcano Museum, which is located in a 19th century villa in the Parc Nou Botanical Gardens of Olot, and explains a great deal about the formation and activity of volcanoes – it’s a great place to learn more about the Volcanic Region of La Garrotxa.

 TIP: Make sure to check the opening times of museums on their website before visiting, as they vary depending on the season and the day.

 One of the best examples of Art Nouveau in La Garrotxa is this beautiful building, in the historical center of Olot